 The market is becoming more transparent and businesses, retail investors, and ordinary users get more new opportunities.
 There are various marketplaces, tools for money management, and new business models of financing, including digital assets, available for all.

 Products for the self-employed

 Self-employed and freelancers with increasing opportunities for remote work are a driver for the FinTech sector, as all of them require a fintech application for monitoring taxes, creating invoices and receipts, and accounting for finances.
 FinTech can also offer tools for risk management and financial stability.

 From the point of view of app owners, there are convenient models for the monetization of FinTech apps, which means that you can make money on this.
 They include:

-If your financial application offers a virtual card or account, then you can add a commission for transferring funds to other financial organizations.
-Transaction fees are the most profitable way of monetization, since financial applications not only allow users to transfer funds, but also convert currencies, and pay for third-party services.
+If your financial application offers a virtual card or bank accounts, then you can add a commission for transferring funds to other financial organizations.
+Financial transaction fees are the most profitable way of monetization, since financial applications not only allow users to transfer funds, but also convert currencies, and pay for third-party services.

 If you think about a constant income from the application, advertising is a great option.
 Despite the criticism of users, advertising banners or small videos are used almost everywhere.
 To avoid dissatisfaction, you can place banners in the application so that they do not interfere.
 In any case, the advertiser pays for placement and views.

 If you want to develop a FinTech app and are looking for a new idea, you will have plenty to choose from.
 Let’s look at the main types of existing financial applications.

 Digital banking apps and lending apps allow users to manage their bank accounts and use other financial services without going to a bank’s office.
 The category includes both mobile and online banking.